Utah Valley University said Sharon McMahon would no longer appear at the university’s commencement ceremonies due to safety concerns.

-After Utah Valley University named “America’s Government Teacher” Sharon McMahon as its 2026 commencement speaker, criticism surged last week across social media.
+After UVU named “America’s Government Teacher” McMahon as its 2026 commencement speaker, criticism surged across social media, including among Utah’s GOP congressional leadership, who sharply criticized UVU’s decision to invite McMahon.

-The controversy centers around comments she made about conservative activist and Turning Point USA founder Charlie Kirk just days after thousands witnessed his assassination on the campus grounds.
+The controversy centered around comments she made about conservative activist and Turning Point USA founder Charlie Kirk just days after thousands witnessed his assassination on the campus grounds.

 On Sept.
 12, 2025, two days after Kirk’s death, in a since-deleted post, McMahon shared multiple quotes of Kirk’s — with little context — with the caption, “These aren’t sound bites taken out of context.
 Millions of people feel they were harmed, and the murder that was horrific and should never have happened does not magically erase what was said or done.”